 This year, an estimated 8,720 men in the United States will be diagnosed with testicular cancer.
 The average age of diagnosis is 33.

 It is estimated that about 380 deaths from this disease will occur this year.
-These deaths are from cancer that spread from the testicles to other parts of the body and could not be effectively treated with chemotherapy, radiation therapy, and/or surgery or from complications from treatment.
+These deaths are either from cancer that spread from the testicles to other parts of the body and could not be effectively treated with chemotherapy, radiation therapy, and/or surgery or from complications from treatment.

-For men with cancer that has spread to the lymph nodes in the back of the abdomen, called the retroperitoneal lymph nodes, the survival rate is about 96% but depends on the size of the lymph nodes with cancer.
-For men with cancer that has spread to distant areas outside the testicles, the survival rate is 73%.
+For men with cancer that has spread to the lymph nodes in the back of the abdomen, called the retroperitoneal lymph nodes, the survival rate is about 96%.
+But, this depends on the size of the lymph nodes with cancer.
+For men with cancer that has spread outside the testicles to areas beyond the retroperitoneal lymph nodes, the survival rate is 73%.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2015 and the NCI Surveillance Epidemiology and End Results (SEER) database (1975-2011).
+Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2016 and the NCI Surveillance Epidemiology and End Results (SEER) database (1975-2011).

-The next section in this guide is Medical Illustrations and it offers drawings of body parts often affected by this disease.
-Or, use the menu on the left side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Medical Illustrations .
+It offers drawings of body parts often affected by this disease.
+Or, use the menu on the side of your screen to choose another section to continue reading this guide.